4 examples of gamification for your marketing objectives

 An excellent gamification mechanic for presenting the added value of your product or offering is the Memory.

-showcase promotional content in an original way, inform consumers and maximize the time they spend with the brand.
+showcase promotional content in an original way and informs consumers and maximize the time they spend with the brand.

 Shuttle Freight, for example, has opted for this marketing game to highlight the benefits of their loyalty program. and recruit new members.
 By clicking on a new card, participants could discover the rewards to which they would have access according to the number of points accumulated (birthday gift, free crossing, etc.).